 WHY BLOG?
-If there is no learning theory and research supporting blogging than it can become as meaningless as any other classroom exercise for the sake of an exercise.
+If there is no communicative purpose and no learning theory and research supporting blogging, than it can become as meaningless as any other classroom exercise assigned for the sake of an exercise.

 In this case, for our "Black Listed" course, we have thought through the blog and comments on the blog as part of the structure of this course, including the learning structure of a course that only meets two hours a week.
 In general, at other universities, graduate courses meet three or four or five hours a week--two is very unusual; the brevity, structurally, almost necessitates lecturing and one-way transmission models for sheer efficiency of knowledge transmission.
 Since lecturing is a very inefficient method for actual learning (if measured by retention or applicability of learned insights to other situations), we are using active learning.
 But active learning has its own inefficiencies and the blog allows us to fill in for those.